 Possibility of overfitting

-While training a model, there is a high chance that the model might end up overfitting on the data if the training is not stopped at the right point.
+While training a model, there is a high chance that the model might end up overfitting the data if the training is not stopped at the right point.
 There are several methods (like early stopping) that can help prevent overfitting.
 But they can sometimes lead to poor results.

 A neural network has a lot of hyperparameters that can be adjusted to improve the results.
 But identifying the best values for these hyperparameters requires a lot of experimentation.
 Given the number of hardware resources the neural network needs, experimentation is not that easy.